meowosaurus/aa-simplewiki/README.md

   * Editor permissions can be added to single users or groups via the admin panel
   * Alliance Auth groups are synced to simplewiki: Certain pages can only be seen by a specific group
 * Search function: Search across all wiki menus and sections
+* Editor interface
+  * Non-superadmin users can create, edit and delete custom menus (editor)
+  * Non-superadmin users can create, edit and delete custom sections (editor)

 ### ToDo:
 * Add repo to pip
 * Add dropdown menues
-* Add editor interface to create, edit and delete menus and sections
 * Add markdown editor without accessing admin panel
+* Add buttons for ediots to every section to edit or delete it
 * Extend permission system:
   * Add support for having multiple groups accessing a page